-The merch reveal comes a week after Champagne Papi dropped the star-studded visuals for "Laugh Now Cry Later," featuring Lil Durk.
-"Laugh Now Cry Later off my next studio album CERTIFIED LOVER BOY ," he wrote on Instagram for his 70 million followers.
+The initial merch reveal came a week after Champagne Papi dropped the star-studded visuals for "Laugh Now Cry Later," featuring Lil Durk.
+"Laugh Now Cry Later off my next studio album CERTIFIED LOVER BOY," he wrote on Instagram for his 70 million followers.

-The “Laugh Now Cry Later” video features cameos from Kevin Durant, Odell Beckham Jr., and Marshawn Lynch.
-In the clip, the Lover Boy title is briefly referenced on the back of Drake’s Nike jersey in a scene.
-At the end of the Dave Meyers-directed clip, the initials “CLB” and a rose appear on the screen.
+The “Laugh Now Cry Later” video featured cameos from Kevin Durant, Odell Beckham Jr., and Marshawn Lynch.
+In the clip, the Lover Boy title was briefly referenced on the back of Drake’s Nike jersey in a scene.
+At the end of the Dave Meyers-directed clip, the initials “CLB” and a rose appeared on the screen, which was the first hint at the album title.

 However, according to Complex, Lover Boy Drake isn't actually certified.
 Drake's attorney's attempted to file a trademark for "Certified Lover Boy," but the application was rejected to avoid “confusion” with the Canadian rock band Loverboy.